-Start the session by playing a memory game.
-An easy memory game via Zoom is to show the children a selection of objects laid out in front of your webcam, or a collage of pictures on the screen.
+Play a memory game.
 Give the children a couple of minutes to memorise as many of the objects as they can (don't allow them to write notes!).
 Then take away the objects from view and give a set amount of time for the children to write down as many of the objects that they can remember.
 See who can remember the most objects correctly!